brijeshprasad89/DynamicChart/README.md

 * Go to browser and open [http://localhost:3003](http://localhost:3003)

 ###Heroku
-This app is also hosted at [https://shippableapp.herokuapp.com/](https://shippableapp.herokuapp.com/)
+This app is also hosted at https://dynamic-chart.herokuapp.com/

 #####Improvements(given more time)
 * More validations could be added
-* Styling could have be enhanced
+* Styling could have been enhanced
-* Usage of scope variables could be enhanced
-* Dropdowns suggesting values for repo and username could have been included

-"# DynamicChart"
+* Can add filter option
+*To add more quadrants that fetches data from different data sources.